 Step 1

 Take one teaspoon of green tea leaves.
-If you want to make in more green tea, take one teaspoon of green tea leaves for each glass.
+For more green tea, take one teaspoon of green tea leaves for each glass.
 Along these lines, take four teaspoons of green tea leaves for some green tea.

 Step 2